-The non-reversionary gross settlement amount is \$1,275,000.
-Attorney fees of up to \$425,000 (thirty-three percent of the gross settlement), litigation costs not to exceed \$20,000, and administration costs of approximately \$6,000 will be paid from the gross settlement. \$50,000 will be allocated to PAGA penalties, 75 percent of which will be paid to the LWDA.
-The named plaintiffs will seek incentive award of \$10,000 each.
+The non-reversionary gross settlement amount is \$150,000.
+Attorney fees of up to \$52,500 (thirty-five percent of the gross settlement), litigation costs of up to \$5,000, and \$9,250 in administration costs will be paid from the gross settlement. \$15,000 will be allocated to PAGA penalties, 75 percent of which (\$11,250) will be paid to the LWDA.
+The named plaintiffs will seek incentive awards of \$5,000 each, for a total of \$10,000.

-The net settlement, approximately \$766,500, will be allocated to settlement class members proportionally based on their qualifying workweeks during the class period.
-A 2/3 weighted ratio factor will be applied to the workweeks of AWS Subclass members due to the greater value of their claims (as discussed below).
-The average payment will be \$7,902.06 to each of the 97 class members.
+The net settlement, approximately \$62,000, will be allocated to settlement class members proportionally based on their workweeks during the class period.
+By the Court's calculation, the average payment will be around \$180 to each of the 344 class members.
 Class members will not be required to submit a claim to receive their payments.
-For tax purposes, settlement payments will be allocated 1/3 to wages, 1/3 to penalties, and 1/3 to interest.
-The employer s share of taxes will be paid separately from the gross settlement.
-Funds associated with checks uncashed after 180 days will be transmitted to the State Controller s Office Unclaimed Property Fund, in the name of the class member for whom they are designated.
+For tax purposes, settlement payments will be allocated 15 percent to wages and 85 percent to penalties and interest, with PAGA payments allocated 100 percent to penalties.
+The employer's share of taxes will be paid separately from the gross settlement.
+Funds associated with checks uncashed after 180 days will be transmitted to Legal Aid at Work.